GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/install.md

 !!!
 Warning
 	Changing the hostname after installation is not supported.

-After answering these questions, `setup.py` will show you your selections and ask you if you want to continue.
+After answering these questions, `setup.py` will show your selections and ask if you want to continue.
 If everything looks good, select Y to finish installation.

 After 5-10 minutes you should see the following success message: